 What is Party Streaming?

-Party streaming takes the frustration out of watching movies and TV shows via streaming services with people over the internet.
+Party streaming takes the frustration out of watching movies and TV shows via streaming services like DIRECTV STREAM with people over the internet.
 Instead of having to try to stay in sync with countdowns awkwardly, party streaming plugins start and stop the stream for everyone connected.

 In addition to syncing video streams, most party streaming applications also provide audio and video chat.
 Only having to focus on one service streamlines the whole process and simplifies setup considerably.